VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/actions README.txt

 note: all string values are converted to lower case when parsed, so capitalization does not matter

 action fields:
-"actor" (object): a collection of attributes for the action actor (see actor fields) "target" (object): a collection of attributes for the action target (see actor fields) "performer" (object): a collection of attributes for the action performer (see actor fields)
+"info" (string): this field does not get parsed, it's just there to help understanding how to properly use this action "actor" (object): a collection of attributes for the action actor (see actor fields) "target" (object): a collection of attributes for the action target (see actor fields) "performer" (object): a collection of attributes for the action performer (see actor fields)